IRS Logo FTB Logo SOC logo

 If your organization follows a calendar tax year, the deadline for filing Form 990-N is May 15th unless it falls on a weekend or holiday.

-• Organization's legal name, other names, and mailing address
+• The organization's legal name, other names, and mailing address

 • Employer identification number (EIN)